 In this home, three pavilions define a courtyard with a formal garden.
 The eastern pavilion is the most private, containing twin master bedrooms.
-This connects to the north-facing living pavilion via a combined library/casual living space.
-The western pavilion, separated from the living pavilion via the alfresco space, contains a study and guest rooms and can be closed off when not in use.
-This arrangement allows for a variety of outdoor “rooms,” the courtyard, the veranda, deck spaces, alfresco and a terrace.
-The surrounding pasture comes right up to the outside of the house giving the occupants a commanding view of, and connection to, their property and livestock.
+This connects to the north-facing living pavilion via a combined library/living space.
+The western pavilion is separated from the living pavilion via the alfresco space.
+It contains a study and guest rooms and can be closed off when not in use.
+This arrangement allows for a variety of outdoor “rooms”.
+We have the courtyard, the veranda, deck spaces, alfresco and a terrace.
+The surrounding pasture comes right up to the outside of the house.
+This gives a commanding view of, and connection to, their property and livestock.

-We chose a contemporary yet natural architectural palette of rammed earth, corrugated iron, reclaimed and local timber, and glass.
-Rammed earth has been used in Australian homesteads since colonial times, often outliving the rest of the house.
-It performs beautifully in passive solar design, providing thermal mass with a diurnal cycling of heat (meaning, the warmth from the day reaches the interior at night, and the cool of the night reaches the interior by daytime).
-Off-grid solar-powered hydronic slab heating takes passive solar a step further, storing the heat of the sun as hot water to circulate through the slab, providing reliable warmth throughout winter.
-The verandas provide shelter on the south, allowing for plenty of natural light to enter all the rooms.
+We chose a contemporary yet natural architectural palette.
+The house features rammed earth, corrugated iron, reclaimed and local timber, and glass.
+Rammed earth has been used in Australian homesteads since colonial times.
+In fact, it often outlives the rest of the house.
+It performs beautifully in passive solar design, providing thermal mass with a diurnal cycling of heat.
+This means, the warmth from the day reaches the interior at night, and the cool of the night reaches the interior by morning.
+Off-grid solar-powered hydronic slab heating takes passive solar a step further.
+It stores the heat of the sun as hot water to circulate through the slab.
+This provides reliable warmth throughout winter.
+The verandas give shelter on the south, allowing for plenty of natural light inside.
 We were careful with placement of veranda elements not to darken rooms or restrict the views.